apollo-dw/omdb/docs/src/developers/index.md

     locations (probably `OSU_CLIENT_ID` and `OSU_CLIENT_SECRET` in the `.env` file)

-## Developing setup (Needs to be done EVERY time you start developing)
+## Developing setup + Installing dependencies (Needs to be done EVERY time you start developing)

 - Start up the development Docker container by running: